lockaibg/altered-custom-card/README.md

 - make the stat radio into buttons
 - if token : add a "commun" faction
 - add landmarks and reserve lots for heros
+- update colors under stats but that's not programation and that's annoying to do